Here Are the Panellists, To Date!

 Dr David Watson - Physician (GPs & Specialists - Partners in What?)

 David Watson graduated in Sydney in 1968, has lived in Perth since 1972 and practised as a General Physician since mid-1972, initially at SCGH full time, then at RPH part time (1977-88) and in private practice since 1977.He has been based at SJGHS since May 1978.
-He has been involved in a range of other professional activities, including WA a d Federal AMA, HBF Board, MDA National from 1968, with a large medico-legal practice of his own, and in teaching and mentoring students and graduates since 1968.
+He has been involved in a range of other professional activities, including the State and Federal AMA, HBF Board, MDA National from 1968, with a large medico-legal practice of his own, and in teaching and mentoring students and graduates since 1968.
 David is married with two adult daughters.

 Ms Sarah Wells - Finance Specialist (Doctors - A Price on Your Head)